Gateway's outdoor experiential activities build our youths' self confidence as they challenge themselves both mentally and physically.

 Physically and metaphorically, we believe in getting outside.
 Getting outside to experience sports and nature.
 Getting outside of the limits we set on ourselves.

-There’s nothing like rafting the rapids of a river for teaching students how to think quickly and work together.
+There’s nothing like rafting the rapids of a river for teaching our adolescents how to think quickly and work together.
 Or finding the next handhold on a rock climb for overcoming fear.
-Outdoors, our students become aware of what they’re capable of.
+Outdoors, our youth become aware of what they’re capable of.
 They discover new depths of resilience and confidence and take their potential to new heights.

 Safe.
 Intentional.
 Fun.

-Gateway’s outdoor experiential education program provides boys with adventures that challenge them within safe, non-threatening limits.
-Our outdoor experts are skilled not only in outdoor sports, but in creating experiences that intentionally foster growth.
-Weekend activities and extended trips include rock climbing, canyoneering, backpacking, skiing, snowboarding and river running expeditions.
+Gateway’s outdoor experiential program provides our youth with adventures that challenge them within safe, non-threatening limits.
+Our outdoor experts are skilled not only in outdoor sports, but in creating experiences that intentionally foster growth and well-being.
+Weekend activities and extended trips include rock climbing, canyoneering, backpacking, skiing, snowboarding, and river running expeditions.
 Each adventure is carefully designed, offering a mix of personal therapeutic opportunities and activities that build connection and cooperation.

 Therapy In A Different Setting

-Outdoor experiential education at Gateway extends far beyond recreation.
+Outdoor experiential interventions at Gateway extend far beyond recreation.
 It is a critical element of our therapeutic approach.
-The discoveries our students make about themselves in therapy – lessons of self-confidence and capability — are reinforced in adventures on the weekend and on week-long excursions.
-For some boys, outdoor experiences are key to unlocking the door to their resistance and self-doubt.
+The discoveries our youth make about themselves in therapy – lessons of self-confidence and capability — are reinforced in adventures on the weekend and on week-long excursions.
+For some teens, outdoor experiences are key to unlocking the door to their resistance and self-doubt.

-It’s important to note that Gateway activities are low-risk in nature, but carry a high perceived risk, which is a great recipe for building confidence and self-esteem.
+It’s important to note that Gateway experiential activities are low-risk in nature, but carry a high perceived risk, which is a great recipe for building confidence and self-esteem.
 They are adventures that require both physical and social risk taking.
 Learning to ask for support from one’s peers – and accept it – is an important and valuable skill.
-At the same time, each student can see firsthand how his choices and behavior influence the goals of the group, and how his support might be just the thing that helps another student succeed.
+At the same time, each youth can see firsthand how individual choices and behavior influence the goals of the group, and how their support might be just the thing that helps a peer succeed.

 Gateway weekend trips are not about “athletics.”
 There is no emphasis on competition, winning or superior sports skill.
 Nature is an equal opportunity playground.
-And our program is designed to allow our students to set their own goals, achieve their own successes, and tap into undiscovered strengths.
+And our programs are designed to allow our youth to set their own goals, achieve their own successes, and tap into undiscovered skills and strengths.